ncatlab/nlab-content/pages/5/0/9/9/19905/content.md

 More abstractly one may sum this up succinctly by saying that the ASFM-compactification is the  [[blowup]] of the [[fat diagonal]] inside the [[Cartesian products]] of the base space with itself.

 In the literature these [[boundary]] configurations are often referred to in terms of "infinitesimally close points".
-While there may be some formal relation to actual [[infinitesimal neighbourhoods]] in (for example) [[synthetic differential geometry]], we point out the Axelrod-Singer-Fulton-MacPherson compactifications as defined below are plain [[topological spaces]] or manifolds with corners in some sense, not [[objects]] in [[smooth topos]] in the usual sense.
+While there may be some formal relation to actual [[infinitesimal neighbourhoods]] in (for example) [[synthetic differential geometry]], we point out the Axelrod-Singer-Fulton-MacPherson compactifications as defined below are plain [[topological spaces]] or manifolds with corners (in some suitable sense), not [[objects]] in a [[smooth topos]] in any of the usual senses.

 ## Definition